 Afterwards, they had to enter three vans which had arrived to the scene as they were being searched.
 Around 25 people had to enter the backspace of each vehicle which became very cramped and the individuals were lacking oxygen.

 They drove for around 30 minutes before arriving to a small road between trees and bushes.
-Off the road was some gravel with large concrete cubes on it.
+Off the road was some gravel with large concrete blocks on it.
 They were approximately 20 km southwest of Velika Kladusa (BIH), on the border area leading to Sturlic (BIH) .

 There, the doors of the vans were opened and the individuals had to get off in groups of five.
 They were pushed towards the direction of Bosnia, kicked and punched by the officers.
-Then, when they were laying between the concrete cubes, they were ambushed by around six officers.
-They were dressed in black Croatian uniforms carrying batons.
+Then, when they were laying between the concrete squares, they were ambushed by around six officers.
+They were dressed in black uniforms carrying batons.
 They hit, punched and kicked them even more.
 The respondent describes how a 17-year-old boy was hit across the mouth with a baton, injuring his face.